YakShavingCatHerder/zombie-protocol/README.md

 At core, $ZOMBIE is a shrinking-only supply cryptocurrency, which only **contracts** its supply in response to market conditions, initially targeting 100 USD per $ZOMBIE.

-> If the $ZOMBIE price does not reach $100, contracts rebase will be carried out every 24 hours, and after each rebase, **if your account's zombie balace not over then 1 $ZOMBIE, it will be permanently locked.**
+> If the $ZOMBIE price does not reach $100, contracts rebase will be carried out every 24 hours, and after each rebase, **if your account's zombie balace not over then 1 $ZOMBIE, your $ZOMBIE will be permanently burned.**

 ## Community Launch & Token Distribution